 Your credit scores will probably fall about 50-100 points when you're 30 days overdue.
 Each additional missed payment makes your credit scores to drop further.
 A completed foreclosure or bankruptcy will also damage your credit scores.

 Exactly how badly these events hurt your credit depends on whether your credit scores were previously high or low.
-If you had high credit scores before filing for bankruptcy or falling behind and going through foreclosure, for example, you'll lose more points than if your scores were already low.
+If you had high credit scores before filing for bankruptcy or falling behind and going through foreclosure, for example, you'd lose more points than if your scores were already low.

 A "pre-foreclosure listing" is when the homeowner (mortgage borrower) puts the house up for sale, even though it's in the pre-foreclosure stage.
 Generally, the goal of a pre-foreclosure listing is to sell the house for enough to pay off the mortgage.
 Though sometimes, a pre-foreclosure listing is for a short sale.